Angus Young: Career

-Both Young and Malcolm were in a band with George and his music partner Harry Vanda called Marcus Hook Roll Band.
+Both Angus and Malcolm were in a band with George and his music partner Harry Vanda called Marcus Hook Roll Band.
 The project released an album in Australia called Tales of Old Grand Daddy.

 Prior to forming AC/DC, Angus Young played in a local group called Kantuckee.
 Kantuckee's line-up included Bob McGlynn (vocals), Angus Young (guitar), Jon Stevens (bass) and Trevor James (drums).
 The band split and was later called Tantrum with the following line up: Mark Sneddon (vocals-guitar), Angus Young (guitar), Jon Stevens (bass) and Trevor James (drums).

 Young was 18 when he and Malcolm formed AC/DC in 1973.
 Young was on lead guitar, Malcolm on rhythm guitar, Colin Burgess on drums, Larry Van Kriedt on bass guitar and Dave Evans on vocals.
 The band had a recording contract with Albert Productions; it had also produced the work of the Easybeats.

 "Can I Sit Next To You Girl", the band's first single, was later re-recorded with Bon Scott as their vocalist.
 They decided upon the name AC/DC, suggested by their sister Margaret, who saw the letters "AC/DC" on the back of her sewing machine.

 Young tried a number of stage costumes, such as Spider-Man, Zorro, a gorilla, and a parody of Superman named Super-Ang, before settling on his signature schoolboy look at the suggestion of his sister.
 To match this image the press and public were told that Young was born in 1959, not 1955.
 The original uniform was created by his sister Margaret and when it fell apart from wear and tear, he used his uniform from Ashfield Boys High School in Sydney.

 AC/DC released their debut album, High Voltage, exclusively in Australia on 17 February 1975, along with a single "Baby, Please Don't Go" / "Love Song".
 Over the next three years AC/DC cemented themselves as a popular hard rock act, especially in Australia, with the follow-up albums T.N.T., Dirty Deeds Done Dirt Cheap, Let There Be Rock and Powerage.
 All their albums until this point were produced by Young's brother George in partnership with Harry Vanda.
 Their 1979 studio album, Highway to Hell, became their best-selling at the time and launched them to new heights of fame.